China's ByteDance to overhaul VR arm Pico as global demand declines -sources

 The reorganisation is a setback for ByteDance as its 2021 acquisition of Pico, which valued the VR company at more than $1 billion, was seen as the Chinese group's attempt to take on Meta Platform's META.O Quest line of VR headsets.

 However, VR demand has sputtered this year.
-Augmented reality (AR) and VR headset shipments have fallen for the last four consecutive quarters, according to data from research firm IDC ended June 30, with volumes down 44.6% year-on-year during the second quarter.
+Augmented reality (AR) and VR headset shipments have fallen for the last four consecutive quarters, according to data from research firm IDC ended June 30, with volumes down 44.6% in the second quarter year-on-year.

-Since the acquisition, Pico has been aggressively expanding its presence both inside and outside China.
+Since the acquisition, Pico has been aggressively expanding both inside and outside China.
 In China, it has become the leading VR producer by total shipments and globally it trails only Meta.

 But two of the people said ByteDance had pared back efforts to develop Pico as a brand in recent months as the outlook dimmed.
-Multiple senior managers have left Pico this year, one of the people added.
+A number of senior managers have left Pico this year, one of the people added.

 ByteDance declined to comment on the change of Pico's position as a strategic priority within the company and the senior personnel changes.